rubengeertsema/wishlist-meetup/README.md

 Here the ingress will handle the traffic to the outside world (managed by traefik).
 The ingress does so by mapping the path `/backend` to the specified service called `backend`.
 The service handles the internal traffic to the backend pods.
 This mechanism makes it possible to scale pods in case we need to handle lots of traffic.
-Of course we need to make our micro-services stateless.
+Of course we need to build our micro-services stateless.
 Otherwise things will get out of sync.

-### 2) Deploy mongo
+### 2) Deploy mongodb
 The same mechanism as described in the previous step accounts for the mongodb that will be used for persistence.
 Take a look at the [mongodb deployment descriptor](./mongo/kubernetes/mongo.yml).
 As you can see, we did not define an ingress for mongodb.
-We did so, because the database does not need to be exposed to the outside world (the backend microservice will connect to the database).
+We did so, because the database does not need to be exposed to the outside world (the micro service will connect to the database).

 Note: in production you would most likely never put your persistence in a container.
 Imagine the container crashing...
 Kubernetes has solutions for this, however that is out of scope for this meetup.